 The origins of the Clifton Arts Center date back to the early 1980’s and the Barns Museum-Workshop Committee, led by Rita Cadorin-Foti and other City officials.
 The principal achievement of that committee was to build the modern building, connecting the two historic barns of the Center.In 1997, the City of Clifton formed a steering group to map out the usage of the two barns and new atrium.
 The committee was led by Councilwoman Gloria Kolodziej, whom the Arts Center was named for upon her retirement from the Clifton City Council in 2010.

-Jeff Labriola, current president, initiated the formation of two boards - Clifton Arts Center Advisory Board of Trustees, appointed by the Mayor and Council and the Clifton Arts Center, Inc. a separate 501c3 nonprofit organization responsible for fundraising efforts to benefit the Arts Center.
+Jeff Labriola, Honorary President of the Arts Center, Inc. nonprofit Board, initiated the formation of two boards - Clifton Arts Center Advisory Board of Trustees, appointed by the Mayor and Council and the Clifton Arts Center, Inc. a separate 501c3 nonprofit organization responsible for fundraising efforts to benefit the Arts Center.
 Clifton Arts Center, Inc. was chartered on August 17, 1998.
 The first Clifton Arts Center Advisory Board of Trustees meeting was held on August 17, 1998.